 An immigration attorney can help you with filling out the I-192 waiver application, especially when dealing with the more complex inadmissible grounds.
 A well-versed lawyer can help you decide which grounds of inadmissibility may apply in your specific situation and assist you in completing your U visa application with an I-192 waiver.

 Some of the benefits of U visa include:

 The crime victim applying for U status is the principal applicant and when accepted will be given a U-1 status allowing the applicant to live and work in the United States for a specific period of time no longer than four years.
 Principal applicants are also able to apply for derivative U status for some members in the family with Form 918A, of the U visa Recipient.
 You can do that either at the time of the application or at the time the approval is received.
 Depending on the age of the applicant and in some cases, the age of the family member and their marital status, some relatives may also qualify for a derivative U status.

 Talk to a U visa attorney today and find out about ways to ease the whole application process.
 Gallardo Law Firm sympathizes with those who have been victimized by a criminal offender, particularly when the offender is a United States citizen.
 Our Firm is dedicated to our U visa clients.
-We understand how awful can be being undocumented in the United States and on top of that being abused by a criminal, can be devastating.
-Allow us to provide us with the greatest chance to receive a U visa to help you move forward with your life in the United States.
+We understand how awful it can be, being undocumented in the United States and on top of that being abused by a criminal, it can be devastating.
+Allow us to provide you with the greatest chance to receive a U visa to help you move forward with your life in the United States.